yanns/octopress/source/_posts/2014-08-10-complete-asynchronous-io-for-play-applications-in-servlet-3-dot-1-containers-with-the-play2-war-plugin.markdown

 #### Limitations of asynchronous 3.0 servlet

 When uploading or downloading a big file, the servlet container is able to stream the data.
 But between each chunks, the servlet thread is blocking, waiting for the next one.
-It is not possible to consume one chunk, and later when we are ready to consume another one, tell the container: “now I am ready, you can send me the next chunk as soon as you receive one from the browser”.
+It is not possible to consume one chunk, and later, when we are ready to consume another one, tell the container: “now I am ready, you can send me the next chunk as soon as you receive one from the browser”.

 If a browser needs an hour to upload a file with a slow Internet connection, the container needs a thread during an hour, even if the application does not do anything, just waiting for the upload completion.

 ### Play applications deployed as war are limited by the servlet container

-A Play application deployed in a war container are also limited by the technical possibilites of the servlet API.
+A Play application deployed in a war container is limited by the technical possibilites of the servlet API.
 With a servlet 2.x or 3.0, a Play application does not scale as well as when run natively.

 ### New asynchronous IO in servlet 3.1